-Many individuals often have arbitration questions like, “What is Arbitration” due to the fact that the proceedings uphold their own arbitration law.
-Arbitrations are a form of “Alternative Dispute Resolution” (ADR) in which an arbitrator or arbitration panel (depending on the language of the insurance policy) hear both sides of a case and make a decision similar to what a jury would be asked to decide.
-Both sides present their cases to the arbitrator(s) by giving opening statements, calling witnesses, presenting all relevant evidence, and then giving closing arguments.
-Oftentimes arbitrations are much more informal than a jury trial, and the rules of evidence are typically more relaxed than in court in front of a judge.
-Unlike a jury trial, arbitrators will usually take several weeks before they make their judgement.
+Arbitration is a form of “Alternative Dispute Resolution” (ADR) in which an arbitrator or arbitration panel hears both sides of a case and makes a decision similar to what a jury would be asked to decide.
+Both sides present their cases to the arbitrator(s) with opening statements, witness testimonies, evidence, and closing arguments.
+Arbitrations are much more informal than a jury trial.

-In Oregon Arbitration, there are several ways in which a personal injury claim can be subject to Arbitration or Mediation.
-The most common probably occurs in counties that require “non-binding” arbitration for lawsuits filed under a set amount.
-For example, some counties require any cases filed for total damages under $50,000 to have to go through “non-binding” arbitration before the case can be tried to a jury.
+In Oregon, there are several ways in which a personal injury claim can be subject to arbitration.
+The most common probably occurs when lawsuits are filed for total damages under $50,000.
+These cases require “non-binding” arbitration before trial.
 After the arbitrator(s) make a decision, either side can appeal the award and continue to the jury trial.
-The catch, however, is that the appealing party must improve their position at trial or they may end up having to pay the other side’s costs and attorney fees.